NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/openlayers/README.txt

 OpenLayers views come in two varieties.
 The first is a display type called OpenLayers Data.
 This is what allows users to control which pieces of content show up on the map and in what manner.
-Each OpenLayers data view provides a layer that can be added to maps when configuring a preset.
-The second is a style called OpenLayers Map that can be applied to pages, blocks, attachments, and so on and give users an easy way of rendering presets.
+Each OpenLayers data view provides a layer that can be added to maps when configuring a map.
+The second is a style called OpenLayers Map that can be applied to pages, blocks, attachments, and so on and give users an easy way of rendering maps.

 # Installation

 1. Normal Drupal module installation

-2. Set OpenLayers Source at: admin/build/openlayers
+2. Set OpenLayers Source at: admin/structure/openlayers
    It is suggested to download the library and use it locally for performance.

 3. A tutorial